 With special thanks to friend and artist Mary Lou Peters for this delightful water colour.
 For more about Mary Lou Peters click here – Mary Lou Peters – the artist

 My name is Janet Simmonds.
 I was born in England in 1960.
 I am a writer, thinker, tour guide, linguist and humanitarian.
-I studied geography at Oxford, later I went back to the academic world and did a Master’s in the History of Art.
+My first degree was in Geography at Oxford University, later I went back to the academic world and did a Master’s in the History of Art.
 I’ve made my career starting and running very high quality, exceptional travel companies.
 I’m an expert in Italy, France, The Alps and Mediterranean region.
 I’m passionate about Venice and the Veneto, especially the Palladian villas of the Veneto region and the watery expanses of the Venetian lagoon.
 I adore being on the road, especially in Italy – riding my bike, working as a tour guide or driving my car!

 I love the South of France too and usually spend the summer months visiting Provence, Cote d’Azur and the wonderful French Alps.
 I’m fascinated by nature and our natural environment, recently I took the train in Chamonix up to the Mer de Glace, France’s longest glacier.
 It is possible to walk inside the glacier, to see the ice and to marvel at this incredible phenomenon of ice, snow and rock.
 A few months earlier I hiked to the base of the Eiger Glacier in Switzerland, I wanted to see it, appreciate it’s size and fully experience the enormity of the mountains.

-At the end of 2014 I began to write and to start recording the experiences I have had over the years.
+FIVE YEARS OF BLOGGING – At the end of 2014 I began to write and to start recording the experiences I have had over the years.
 I started the www.educated-traveller.com blog to share these ‘pieces’, these ‘articles’ with readers.
-I regard myself as a true ‘European’ I feel that I belong equally in Nice, Lyon, Rome, Venice, Lucca or Matera.
+I regard myself as a true ‘European’ I feel that I belong equally in Venice, Rome, Tuscany, Basilicata or Sicily.
 When I travel I don’t want to be a tourist I want to feel like a local.
 Which is interesting because I don’t want to actually be a local in the sense that I stay in that one place – I just want to feel like one.
 There is a difference.
 I like to think that I travel with authenticity, observing how people live, reporting back on what I see.
-Last year I wrote a piece about The Biennale in Venice – and Lorenzo Quinn’s fantastic sculpture ‘Support’ consisting of two enormous white hands rising from the waters of the Grand Canal.
+Two years ago I wrote a piece about The Biennale in Venice – and Lorenzo Quinn’s fantastic sculpture ‘Support’ consisting of two enormous white hands rising from the waters of the Grand Canal.
 Last month I was writing about The Grand Tour and the way the early tourists travelled across The Alps.
 Crossing the Alps – Grand Tourist style

-I write about places and people that interest me.
-For example, Lorenzo Quinn the talented artist responsible for the art installation ‘Support’ that has been on display in Venice for the last year.
+PEOPLE – I write about places and people that interest me.
+For example, Lorenzo Quinn the talented artist responsible for the art installation ‘Building Bridges’ that is on display in Venice at the moment.
 Quinn is the youngest son of the actor Anthony Quinn and is doing some very original and thought provoking work.
 He is a very talented sculptor.

 I’ve also been inspired recently by the ladies at Villa Angarano, my favourite vineyard in the Veneto.
 Here a family of five sisters are producing really good quality wines from their magnificent Palladian villa.
 They offer really professional and fun wine-tastings that I’d strongly recommend.
 Their white Vespaiola wine has recently won a Silver Medal, deservedly, in an international wine competition.